Mental Health First Aid

 Learn how to handle a crisis

-Mental Health First Aid USA is an 8-hour training to teach participants how to help someone who is developing a mental health problem or experiencing a mental health crisis.
-The evidence behind the program demonstrates that it helps trainees identify, understand and respond to signs of mental illnesses and substance use disorders.
+Mental Health First Aid USA is a training to teach participants how to help someone who is developing a mental health problem or experiencing a mental health crisis.
+The evidence behind the program demonstrates that it helps trainees identify, understand, and respond to signs of mental illnesses and substance use disorders.

-Select your curriculum from three great courses!
+Select your curriculum from two great courses!
 Whether you work with young adults or as a first responder in our community, there is a Mental Health First Aid training for you!

-Youth Mental Health First Aid is designed to teach parents, family members, caregivers, teachers, school staff, peers, neighbors, health and human services workers and other caring citizens how to help an adolescent (age 12-18) who is experiencing a mental health, addiction or crisis.
+Mental Health First Aid is designed to teach parents, family members, caregivers, teachers, school staff, peers, neighbors, health and human services workers, and other caring citizens how to help an adolescent (age 12-18) who is experiencing a mental health, addiction or crisis.
 Youth Mental Health First Aid is primarily designed for adults who regularly interact with young people.
-The course introduces common mental health challenges for youth, reviews typical adolescent development and teaches a 5-step action plan for how to help young people in both crisis and non-crisis situations.
-Topics covered include anxiety, depression, substance use, disorders in which psychosis may occur, disruptive behavior disorders (including AD/HD) and eating disorders.
+The course introduces common mental health challenges for youth, reviews typical adolescent development, and teaches a 5-step action plan for how to help young people in both crisis and non-crisis situations.
+Topics covered include anxiety, depression, substance use, disorders in which psychosis may occur, disruptive behavior disorders (including AD/HD), and eating disorders.

 Wednesday | September 7, 2022 | 9:00 am – 4:00 pm

 Wednesday | November 2, 2022 | 9:00 am – 4:00 pm

 Pre-registration is required, register early!
 Class size is limited

 Video/audio taping of courses is prohibited

 Mental Health First Aid Cancellation Policy

 - Cancellations must be made at least 24 hours before the course.